The Emperor's New Groove: Kingdom of the Sun

 After both Pocahontas and The Hunchback of Notre Dame performed below expectations at the box office, studio executives felt that the project was growing too ambitious and serious for audiences following test screenings, and needed more comedy.
 In early 1997, producer Randy Fullmer contacted and offered Mark Dindal, who had just wrapped up work on Warner Bros.'
 Cats Don't Dance, to be co-director on Kingdom of the Sun.
-Meanwhile, Allers personally called Sting, in the wake of Elton John's success with The Lion Kings soundtrack, to compose several songs for the film.
+Meanwhile, Allers personally called Sting, in the wake of Elton John's success with The Lion King: Original Motion Picture Soundtrack, to compose several songs for the film.
 He agreed, but on the condition that his filmmaker wife Trudie Styler could "document the process of the production".
 This film, which was eventually entitled The Sweatbox, was made by Xingu Films (their production company).
 Along with collaborator David Hartley, Sting composed eight songs inextricably linked with the original plot and characters.

 In the summer of 1997, it was announced that Allers and Dindal would serve as the film's directors and Randy Fullmer as producer.
 Spade and Kitt had been confirmed to voice the emperor Manco and the villainess, while Carla Gugino was in talks for the role of Nina.
 Harvey Fierstein was also cast as Huaca, a 10,000-year-old rock who kept a sharp eye on the emperors who ruled before Manco.
 In the summer of 1998, it became apparent that Kingdom of the Sun was not far along enough in production to be released in the summer of 2000 as planned.
 At this time, one of the Disney executives reportedly walked into Fullmer's office and, placing his thumb and index finger a quarter-inch apart, angrily stated "Your film is this close to being shut down."
 Fullmer approached Allers and informed him of the need to finish the film on time for its summer 2000 release as crucial promotional deals with McDonald's, Coca-Cola, and other companies were already established and depended upon meeting that release date.
 From screenings, Allers' vision of the film was recognized as having far too many elements.
 Schumacher and Peter Schneider spoke to Allers and Dindal to try to work out a pared-down film, but the two had different ideas for which direction to take the film.
 Schumacher and Schneider broke the staff into two small teams under Allers and Dindal and effectively had them run a "bake-off" to decide which version to go.
 While Allers altered some of the details of the original pitch, Dindal proposed a complete tonal shift into a comedy that Schumacher and Schneider responded favorably to.
 Allers allowed Dindal's version of the film to go forward and opted to step down from co-director.
-With this change in direction, on September 23, 1998, the project became dormant with production costs amounting to $25–30 million and twenty-five percent of the film animated.
+With this change in direction, on September 23, 1998, the project became dormant with production costs amounting to $25–30 million, and only twenty-five percent of the film animated.